Posterolateral corner injury of the knee

-Posterolateral corner injury of the knee can occur in isolation or with other internal derangements of the knee, particularly cruciate ligament injuries.
+Posterolateral corner (PLC) injury of the knee can occur in isolation or with other internal derangements of the knee, particularly cruciate ligament tears.
 The importance of injuries to the posterolateral ligamentous complex lies in the possible long-term joint instability and cruciate graft failure if these are not identified and treated.

-Posterolateral corner (PLC) injury is thought to account for approximately 16% of acute injuries of the knee 4,5.
-It is often seen in sports-related injuries and mostly related to direct anteromedial tibial impact trauma, but is also caused by hyperextension and external rotation injuries, non-contact varus stress injuries, and anterior or posterior dislocations of the knee.
+Posterolateral corner injuries are thought to account for approximately 16% of acute injuries of the knee 4,5.
+They are often seen in sports-related injuries and mostly related to direct anteromedial tibial impact trauma, but are also caused by hyperextension and external rotation injuries, non-contact varus stress injuries, and anterior or posterior dislocations of the knee.
 An unstable posterolateral corner injury is present in up to 60% of patients with posterior cruciate ligament rupture.

 Trauma to the anteromedial tibia while in extension is a frequent cause of this type of injury by producing varus stress.
 Patients often present with symptoms due to associated cruciate ligament injury or peroneal nerve damage.
 Diagnosis is made by varus stress, dial, or reverse pivot shift tests.

-There is no consensus between authors and textbooks in what constitutes the posterolateral ligamentous complex.
+There is no consensus between authors and textbooks on what constitutes the posterolateral ligamentous complex.
 The three main structures based on biomechanical studies are:

-Other structures stated to be in the posterolateral ligamentous complex include the short and long heads tendons of the biceps femoris muscle, arcuate ligament, meniscopopliteal fascicles, and fabellofibular ligament.
+Other structures stated to be in the posterolateral ligamentous complex include the tendons of the short and long heads of the biceps femoris muscle, the arcuate ligament, popliteomeniscal fascicles, and the fabellofibular ligament.

-Presence of the following findings should raise the suspicion for underlying posterolateral corner injuries which usually occur with concomitant cruciate, meniscal, and posteromedial corner injuries:
+The presence of the following findings should raise suspicion for underlying posterolateral corner injuries which usually occur with concomitant cruciate, meniscal, and posteromedial corner injuries:

-- fractures of anteromedial tibia plateau and anteromedial femoral condyle
+fractures of the anteromedial tibia plateau and anteromedial femoral condyle

 In hyperextension and direct anteromedial blow mechanism of injuries to the posterolateral ligamentous complex, bone contusion may be expected at the anteromedial femoral condyle and anteromedial tibial plateau.
 Components of the posterolateral corner that with some variability may be identified on MRI are: